alhassy/ElispCheatSheet/README.md

 -   Function definition:

+        ;; “de”fine “fun”ctions
         (defun my-fun (arg₀ arg₁ … argₖ)         ;; header, signature "This functions performs task …"       ;; documentation, optional …sequence of instructions to perform…  ;; body )

+    -   The return value of the function is the result of the last expression executed.
+    -   The documentation string may indicate the return type, among other things.

 -   Anonymous functions: `(lambda (arg₀ … argₖ) bodyHere)`.